mobidata-bw/x2gbfs/README.md

 Besides this, a CACHE_DIR env variable must be provided, which is used to store the last retrieved vehicles information, so only delta updates need to be requested.

+Note that Free2move is a feed that contains GDPR relevant vehicle information (the vehicle Id of free floating vehicles is not rotated by free2move after rentals).
+This feed should not be made publicly available.
+For this reason, property `x2gbfs/protected` is set to `true`.
+When `x2gbfs` is started with param  `--protectedBaseUrl` (shorthand `-r`), this base URL is used in gbfs.json.

 For details, see the [mapping documentation](./docs/mappings/free2move_gbfs_2.3_mapping.md).